ozgurkarahan/Mulesoft-Api-Manager-CI-CD-Postman/README.md

 ### 0.2 - Get Profile (org Id and Sandbox Env Id) (GET)

 For the most of the following steps you will need environment id and organisation id.
 This request calls the accounts/api/profile to get information on your platform (business org, env, ...).
-The env_name and org_name variable let us to get the Ids from the response result
+The env_name and org_name variable let us to query the response result and extract Ids

-_**Once we have the access_token, org_id and env_id variables we can start to import the swagger to Exchange, create your api in api manager and depoy to runtime manager**_
+_**Once we have the variable set for: access_token, org_id and env_id we can start to import the swagger to Exchange, create your api in api manager and depoy to runtime manager**_

 ### 1 - Upload swagger to Exchange (POST)